 What’s it like visiting the Isle of Skye with kids?
 Is there enough for them to do on the largest and most northerly island in the Inner Hebrides?
-While there isn’t a huge amount of ready-made child entertainment in the traditional sense, if you’re into buckets of fresh air, wide-open spaces, eerie rock formations, impossibly photogenic scenery, fresh seafood and exploring the Great Outdoors, then yes, you’ll be happy here!
-Our toddler delighted in outdoor activities like splashing in waves and fairy pools, hiking past waterfalls, clambering up mossy ledges, spotting animals and playing on the beach.
+While there isn’t a huge amount of ready-made child entertainment in the everyday sense (I’m thinking soft plays etc), if you’re into buckets of fresh air, wide-open spaces, eerie rock formations, impossibly photogenic scenery, fresh seafood and exploring the Great Outdoors, then yes, you’ll be happy here!

-If you’re planning a trip to this stunning Scottish Island, here are seven highlights for outdoor activities and days out on the Isle of Skye with kids.
+If you’re planning a trip to this stunning Scottish Island, here are seven things to do in Skye for families.

 1. Visit the Fairy Pools

-Just the name of this place excites my make-believe, Tinkerbell-loving self.
+A brilliant attraction on the Isle of Skye for kids – just the name of this place excites my make-believe, Tinkerbell-loving self.
 While there isn’t a fairy in sight, this is a lovely gentle walk alongside the River Brittle which trickles down from the Black Cuillin mountains, morphing into a waterfalls, a babbling stream or crystal clear pools.
 The shallower bits are perfect for toddlers to splash in wellies and there are a couple of picnic benches next to the car park, complete with BBQ hot plates.

 2. Walk to Talisker Bay